-If a student doesn’t abide by the live-on policy and a discrepancy exists with the condition of their enrollment and their housing status, they will be referred to the Office of Student Conduct and Community Standards.
+- If a student doesn’t abide by the live-on policy and a discrepancy exists with the condition of their enrollment and their housing status, they will be referred to the Office of Student Conduct and Community Standards.
 In this case, appropriate conduct action will be taken -- subject to discipline through the student conduct process.
-Possible sanctions for not following the first year live-on policy can be as severe as suspension from the University,

 Who do I contact if I have more questions regarding the First Year Experience Live-on Requirement?

-University Housing and Dining Services can assist you in answering questions on how the live-on requirement may apply to your student status, as well as provide additional information on the housing and dining options we offer.
-If you have any questions regarding the policy or an appeal, please contact UHDS at (541) 737-4771 or by email at firstname.lastname@example.org.
+- University Housing and Dining Services can assist you in answering questions on how the live-on requirement may apply to your student status, as well as provide additional information on the housing and dining options we offer.
+If you have any questions regarding the status of your exemption request, please contact UHDS at (541) 737-4771 or by email at firstname.lastname@example.org.
 If you have any questions regarding the live-on policy, please contact the Office of the Dean of Student Life at (541) 737-8748.